Stock Market News Today: Unraveling the Mysteries of Profitability

 When one looks at these markets every day, reality seems to shift.

 There appear to be many opportunities for profit-making.
 However, Tom Baldwin, the legendary bond trader, has publicly stated that he uses monthly charts.
 Tom Baldwin is a floor trader and uses monthly charts.
 Hello, people!
 The world’s most successful individual bond trader does not trade against the trend.
 Ed Seykota, who has the best track record in the world for general commodity trading, has publicly stated that day trading is the equivalent of feeding a slot machine.
-Seykota knows all about slot machines as he lives in Incline Village, Nevada.
-Leo Melamed stated, “How much better and more fun it is to be a lover.
+Seykota knows about slot machines as he lives in Incline Village, Nevada.
+Leo Melamed said, “How much better and more fun it is to be a lover.

 A trader who is a lover is a trending player